monheimx9/sonarr-sub-managerr/readme.md

 It hasn't been tested on Windows, and I'm pretty sure it won't work in this state

-mkvmerge doesn't like quotes in path or name, be aware that this will crash the program
+mkvmerge doesn't like (**` U+0060 GRAVE ACCENT character**) like in the parenthesis example in path or name, be aware that this will crash the program